PatrickMatthiesen/game-programming-25/README.md

 ## Before the course start
 - [ ] setup and test you development environment
 - [ ] build and run the files in the `examples` folder
-- [ ] be sure to befamiliar with the basics of C/C++ (syntax, control flow, variable and functions, structs/arrays/enums/unions/, pointers).
+- [ ] be sure to be familiar with the basics of C/C++ (syntax, control flow, variable and functions, structs/arrays/enums/unions/, pointers).
 You can check the [course page](https://learnit.itu.dk/course/view.php?id=3024686#section-1) for additional resources on this
 - [ ] refresh a bit of linear algebra and trigonometry

-I've setu up a folder for you (`playground`) if you want to test things out.
+I've setup a folder for you (`playground`) if you want to test things out.
 Just create a `.cpp` file in there and reconfigure the CMake project, and you can try everything that doesn't involve external dependencies.